This article is about a warframe fighter in the Warframe video game. Some other articles might be best read before it :

 A person in the Rift is visible, but cannot be harmed.
 They do look at bit translucent, but that’s easy to miss in the middle of battle.
 They’re not *quite* immaterial, though.

 - Small objects and energy discharges will harmlessly pass through them.
 But attacks done in the Rift will also pass through targets in normal space.

 - This doesn’t work with person-sized (or larger) matter and energy.
-So a person in the Rift cannot walk through walls or people or force field.
+So a person in the Rift cannot walk through walls or people or force fields.

-- But they could touch something very hot, cold, radioactive, a live wire, etc. without ill effect.
+- But they could intersect with something very hot, cold, radioactive, a live wire, etc. without ill effect.
 By the same token they can’t, say, press a button.

 - Yet they retain some measure of mass and interact with gravity.
 This is one of the most glaring examples of Rift physics not making conventional sense.

 - Some rare attack forms can affect those within the Rift.
 How and why is unclear.